01-edu/public/subjects/zappy/README.md

 - If a player (or you call it a client ) Join the game, it does not Join as one character in the game, but as six characters or players play in the form of one team, the game does support Multiplayers, but players cannot share data between them outside the game in any way.
 - Teams play the game.
 - The game is over once six members of one family reach the highest possible level (8).
 - There is no chat room or sharing of data between players.
-Still, the Player can broadcast a message through a command-line sent to the server, which will be brodcasted to all players;  All details are in the sound transmition part.
+Still, the Player can broadcast a message through a command-line sent to the server, which will be broadcasted to all players;  All details are in the sound transmission part.

 ### The Game Parts